OfficeDev/office-js-docs-pr/docs/overview/office-add-in-code-samples.md

 ## Blazor WebAssembly

-If your development background is in building VSTO Add-ins, the following samples show how to build Office Web Add-ins using .NET Blazor Webassembly.
+If your development background is in building VSTO Add-ins, the following samples show how to build Office Web Add-ins using .NET Blazor WebAssembly.
 You can keep much of your code in C# and Visual Studio.

 - [Create a Blazor WebAssembly Excel add-in](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/blazor-add-in/excel-blazor-add-in)
 - [Create a Blazor WebAssembly Word add-in](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/blazor-add-in/word-blazor-add-in)